Scotty : 2222 –

-James Doohan was a Canadian actor / voice specialist, who had served time in War World II, originally joining the Canadian Air Force but later storming Juno beach at Normandy in the Artillery Regiment.
-It was here that he got badly injured after being shot and had to have his right middle finger amputated.
-After the war, he got into radio work due to his unique ability to do accents and impressions.
+James Doohan was a Canadian actor / voice specialist, who had served time in WWII, originally joining the Canadian Air Force but later storming Juno beach at Normandy, in the Artillery Regiment.
+He got badly injured after being shot and had to have his right (middle) finger amputated.
+After the war ended, he got into radio work due to his unique ability to do accents and impressions.
 He also starred in many shows of the day, including : Twilight Zone, Man From Uncle and Bonanza.

-It was during his Trek audition for Montgomery Scott, that Doohan suggested to Roddenberry that the character should be Scottish as Doohan said, in his experience ‘all of the best engineers are Scottish’.
+It was during his Trek audition for Montgomery Scott, that Doohan suggested to Roddenberry that the character should infact be Scottish; as Doohan said, in his experience – “all of the best engineers are Scottish”.

-It was these characteristics that helped the Scotty character get bumped up in season 2-3, as the most prominent character outside of the “Friendship Axis” in terms of rank and popularity.
+It was these characteristics that helped the Scotty character get bumped up in importance in season 2-3, as the most prominent character outside of the Kirk/Spock/McCoy “Friendship Axis” in terms of rank and popularity.

 “I cannot change the laws of physics!
 I’ve got to have thirty minutes.”
 Scotty – Naked Time